 Following the heading bar is the body of CN.
 On the left side are modules including 1) the user’s profile, 2) courses and Networks navigation, and 3) a list of the most recent members to have logged into theCN.com.

-When in a course or Network page, the modules on the left side will include 1)the course or Network description, 2) the Anar seed analytics bar, 3) information about the course including links to the course about, public course page, course syllabus, course posts, polls, events, and quizzes, the course DropBox, the course GradeBook and the course roster, and 3) a list of the most recent course or Network members to have logged into theCN.com.
+When on a course or Network page, the modules on the left side will include 1)the course or Network description, 2) the Anar seed analytics bar, 3) information about the course including links to the course About, public course page, course syllabus, course posts, polls, events, and quizzes, the course DropBox, the course GradeBook and the course roster, and 3) a list of the most recent course or Network members to have logged into theCN.com.

-Use the following accesskeys to focus on a section of the site.
+Use the following access keys to focus on a section of the site.

 - 1: Jump to main

 - 3: Jump to Calendar